TWA Flight 800 conspiracy theories: Bolide strike

 Although raising an interesting possibility, other scientists dismissed this theory due to the extremely low probability of a bolide's intersecting the aircraft's flight path at precisely the required moment.

+On July 10, 1997, NTSB Chairman James Hall testified before the Congressional Subcommittee on Aviation that the bolide hypothesis was not plausible, stating:

+"And finally, we are looking at a high speed particle penetration.
+This scenario involves the possibility that a high speed fragment from a meteorite... could penetrate the center fuel tank and cause ignition.
+In cooperation with the Federal Bureau of Investigation, we have conducted tests and examination of the wreckage...
+Specialists from Brook Haven Laboratories on Long Island have assisted us, as have specialists from the Naval Weapons Center at China Lake, California.
+To date, we have found no evidence of high speed particle penetrations."

 Electromagnetic interference

-On April 9, 1998, Elaine Scarry's article in The New York Review of Books, titled "The Fall of TWA 800:
+On April 9, 1998, The New York Review of Books published Elaine Scarry's article, "The Fall of TWA 800: The Possibility of Electromagnetic Interference".
+A professor of English and American Literature and Language at Harvard, Scarry proposed that electromagnetic interference, particularly those waves called High Intensity Radiated Fields (HIRF) - and specifically HIRF emitted from a U.S. military craft - could have caused the TWA 800 crash.

-The Possibility of Electromagnetic Interference", was published.
-Scarry, a professor of English and American Literature and Language at Harvard, proposed that electromagnetic interference, also referred to as "High Intensity Radiated Fields" (HIRF), could have been the cause of the TWA 800 crash, specifically energy emitted from a U.S. military craft.
-Later that year, The New York Review of Books published a series of letters between Scarry and NTSB Chairman James Hall discussing the possibility of HIRF being causal to the accident, and what steps the NTSB was taking in its investigation to determine if it was a factor.
+Later that year, The New York Review of Books published a series of letters between Professor Scarry and NTSB Chairman James Hall discussing the possibility of HIRF causing the accident, and what steps the NTSB was taking in its investigation to determine if military HIRF were a factor.

-After the adoption of the final report, Scarry published another article in the New York Review of Books titled "TWA 800 and Electromagnetic Interference: Work Already Completed and Work that Still Needs to be Done".
-While praising the initial research done by the NTSB into HIRFs, she also stated that much more additional research was needed.
-Scarry criticized what she felt was a bias in the investigation to the "meticulous" detailing of events inside the airplane, while not fully exploring the electromagnetic environment outside the airplane.
-Scarry focused on a U.S. Navy P-3 Orion close to TWA 800 as being a possible source of electromagnetic interference and cause of the CWT explosion on TWA 800.
+After the adoption of the final report, the New York Review of Books published Professor Scarry's followup article, "TWA 800 and Electromagnetic Interference: Work Already Completed and Work that Still Needs to be Done".
+While praising the NTSB's initial research into HIRF, Scarry asserted that significant additional research was needed, criticizing perceived bias in the investigation towards "meticulous" detailing of events inside the airplane without fully exploring the electromagnetic environment in which the airplane was flying.
+Scarry focused on a U.S. Navy P-3 Orion close to TWA 800 as a possible source of electromagnetic interference capable of causing the CWT explosion aboard TWA 800.

-Scarry has since written about Swissair Flight 111 and EgyptAir Flight 990 crashes in connection with electromagnetic radiation.
+Scarry went on to write about electromagnetic radiation in aviation disasters such as the crash of Swissair Flight 111 and of EgyptAir Flight 990.